Why should I learn this stuff?

 ROUND(SQRT(BusinessEntityID),2) AS "Round"

-function is nested inside the ROUND
+SQRT function is nested inside the ROUND function

-decimals to two places
+ROUND rounds the SQRT decimals to two places

 --String functions